xVc323/popclip-humanizer/README.md

 1. Check the [issues](https://github.com/xVc323/popclip-humanizer/issues) page
 2. Create a new issue if your problem isn't already reported
-3. Include your PopClip version and macOS version in bug reports
+3. Include your:
+   - PopClip version
+   - Operating system (macOS/Windows) and version
+   - Any error messages